 The American Cancer Society said that breast cancer is approximately 100 times more common in women than it is in men.
 The risk of developing breast cancer increases with age, but it also could be linked to the presence of certain genes.
-The risk also can increase if women do not limit their alcohol intake, or if they do not exercise regularly.
+The risk also can increase if women do not exercise regularly.
 Eating at least 100g of mushrooms every day can help decrease the chances of breast cancer.

 Carpal Tunnel Syndrome

 Scientists have yet to discover the exact reasons why women are three times more likely than men to develop carpal tunnel syndrome.
 According to OWH, possible reasons include hormonal changes during pregnancy and/or menopause, genetics, and women’s naturally smaller wrist bones.
 The tunnel referred to is the groove in those bones.
 Tendons and nerves fit into the groove, and they can become irritated and inflamed.